eflautt/ga-data-science/lessons/lesson-08/readme.md

 print knn.score(iris.data[:,2:], iris.target)
 ```

 Above we have the simplest implementation of KNN using sklearn, attempting to predict one of three iris types based the size of the iris.
-We use the default `n_neightors` of 5, which will remove most ties.
-There _still_ could be ties, for example, if there are three labels, and two of them get two votes each (the last label getting one vote).
+We use the default `n_neighbors` of 5, which will remove most ties.
+Of course, there could be ties; for example, if there are three labels, and two of them get two votes each, the last label would get one vote.

 ### What happens in ties?
 It is certainly possible for a knn classifier to have a tie for votes: in binary classification, we'd see this using 4 for k and each value (0 and 1) getting two votes each.
-For sklearn, in the case of ties, it will designate the class based on what it saw first in the training set.
+For sklearn, in the case of ties, it will designate the class based on what it saw first in the _training set_.

 We can also implement a _weight_, so that the total distance plays a more significant role.
-Try changing the `weights` argument in the above code to "distance" and see how it effects the accuracy.
+Try changing the `weights` argument in the previous code to "distance" and see how it affects the accuracy.

 ### What happens with high dimensionality?

-In regressions, we could use L1 regularization when we have significantly more features that observations.
+In regressions, we could use L1 regularization when we have significantly more features than observations.

-With KNN, we do _not_ have regularization, and a different problem: since KNN works with distance, higher dimensionality of data (more features) requires _significantly_ more samples in order to have the same predictive power.
+With KNN, we do _not_ have regularization, and a different problem: since KNN works with distance, higher dimensionality of data (i.e. more features) requires _significantly_ more samples in order to have the same predictive power.
 Consider this: with more dimensions, all points slowly start averaging out to be equally distant; this causes significant issues for KNN!
 Keep the feature space limited, and KNN can do well.

-In a related example, consider similarity of users that use a particular product.
-When the product is very broad (for example, a newspaper/news website), the audience itself would be very broad, and the newspaper has many features: different sections, topics to cover, types of stories, journalists, etc. With so many different parts that appeals to a broad audience, similarity in users would be very high!
+In a related example, consider the similarity of users for a particular product.
+When the product is very broad (for example, a newspaper/news website), the audience will also be very broad, so the newspaper will likely have many features: different sections, topics, types of stories, writers, etc. Yet with so many different different parts that appeal to such a broad audience, user similarity should actually be high!

-On another note, with a product such as toothpaste, while it also appeals to a broad audience, the _types_ of toothpaste, and the features that separate them, are quite limited.
-It would be much simpler to identify "distance" between toothpaste users since the feature set ("has flouride," "controls tarter", etc) is much smaller.
+What about a product like toothpaste?
+While it also appeals to a broad audience, the _types_ of toothpaste (and the features that separate them) are quite limited.
+It would be much simpler to identify "distance" between toothpaste users, since the feature set ("has flouride," "controls tarter", etc) is much smaller.

 <a name="introduction-eval"></a>
 ## Introduction to Classification Metrics

 The previous metrics we've used for regressions do not apply for classification.

-We _could_ measure distance between the probability of a given class and it being in the class: for example, guessing .6 for a 1 is .4 error, while .99 for a 1 is .01 error... but this overly complicates our current goal: understanding when things are right and wrong.
+We _could_ measure distance between the probability of a given class and an item being in the class: for example, guessing .6 for a 1 is a .4 error, while guessing .99 for 1 is .01 error... but this overly complicates our current goal: understanding binary classifications, like whether something is right or wrong.

-Instead, we will start with two new metrics, which are inverses of each other: accuracy, and misclassification rate.
+Instead, let's start with two new metrics, which are inverses of each other: accuracy and misclassification rate.

-Accuracy's equation is simple: of all the samples/observations we predicted: how many were correct?
+Accuracy's equation is simple: of all the samples/observations we predicted, how many were correct?
 This is a value we'd want to increase (like r-squared).

-Misclassification rate is directly opposite: of all the samples/observations we predicted, how many were incorrect?
+Misclassification rate is directly opposite; of all the samples/observations we predicted, how many were incorrect?
 This is a value we'd want to decrease (like mean squared error).

 Since they are opposite of each other, you can pick one or the other; effectively they will be the same.
-When coding, **do** make sure you are using a classification metric when solving a classification problem!
+But when coding, **do** make sure that you are using a classification metric when solving a classification problem!

 SKLearn will not intuitively understand if you are doing classification or regression, and accidentally using mean squared error for classification, or accuracy for regression, is a common programming pitfall.

 <a name="ind-practice-knn"></a>
 ## Independent Practice: Solving for K